-Honda CR-V Hybrid reliability & safety
+Honda CR-V Hybrid reliability & safety rating

-|Euro NCAP rating||Adult protection rating||Child safety rating||Safety assist rating|
+|Euro NCAP rating||Adult protection rating||Child protection rating||Safety assist rating|

 Honda CR-V Hybrid reliability & problems

-The CR-V Hybrid scored the maximum five stars in Euro NCAP crash tests and comes with an extensive array of safety features as standard, including collision mitigation braking, forward collision warning, lane-keeping assistance, lane-departure warning, road-departure mitigation, intelligent speed assistance and traffic-sign recognition systems.
+The CR-V’s Euro NCAP crash tests showed that it was very safe overall and it comes with lots of safety features as standard, including collision mitigation braking, forward collision warning, lane-keeping assistance, lane-departure warning, road-departure mitigation, intelligent speed assistance and traffic-sign recognition systems.

 In This Review

-- 2MPG & CO2 emissionsThe Honda CR-V Hybrid has disappointing official economy figures, but our test economy of around 40-45mpg is good by class standards
+- 2MPG & CO2 emissionsThe Honda CR-V Hybrid has disappointing official economy figures, but our test economy of around 40mpg is good by class standards

-- 3Running costs & insuranceRunning costs for the Honda CR-V Hybrid are decent, but it's one of the more expensive cars in its class to buy in the first place
+- 3Running costs & insuranceRunning costs for the Honda CR-V are decent, but it's one of the more expensive cars in its class to buy in the first place

-- 5Interior, dashboard & comfortIn top-spec EX trim, the Honda CR-V has a genuine premium feel, but the infotainment system is a letdown
+- 5Interior, dashboard & comfortIn top-spec EX trim, the Honda CR-V has a genuine premium feel, but the infotainment system is a bit of a letdown

-- 6Boot space, seating & practicalityGenerous passenger space is one of the Honda CR-V Hybrid’s biggest selling points, and the boot is impressively roomy and practical, too
+- 6Boot space, seating & practicalityGenerous passenger space is one of the Honda CR-V's biggest selling points, and the boot is impressively roomy and practical, too